tired-Llama/bahmani-sysrev/shoulder/original data/Extraction prompt.md

 # Prompts for data extraction
 ## NotebookLM
 Answer the following questions based on the contents of this file.\
+specially focus on the results section including tables.\
-If you can't find the answer to the question in the file, respond with NR.
+If you can't find the answer to the question in the file, respond with NR. do not report any additional information.

 1. What is the number of total participants?
 2. how many of the participants are females?